A Primer for Indian Entrepreneurs: Reflections of Successful Founders and Investors

 Vivek and Vandana Sharma India Lecture: Honeywell's Global Strategy and High-Growth Emerging Markets

-Vimal Kapur, President and newly appointed Chief Executive Officer (CEO) of Honeywell, shared his thoughts on Honeywell's Global Strategy and High-Growth Emerging Markets.
+Vimal Kapur, President and newly appointed CEO of Honeywell, shared his thoughts on Honeywell's Global Strategy and High-Growth Emerging Markets.

 Sam Pitroda, influential policymaker, inventor, and entrepreneur, reflected on his professional journey, culminating in his most recent book, “Redesign the World: A Global Call to Action”

-Dr. Subramanian, former Chief Economic Adviser to the Government of India, took stock of where the Indian economy stands post-Covid and assessed whether the recent inward turn can help realize India's long-term potential
+Dr. Arvind Subramanian, Chief Economic Adviser to the Government of India from 2014-2018, took stock of where the Indian economy stands following the COVID-19 pandemic and assessed whether the recent inward turn can help realize India's long-term potential.

-The Center for Emerging Markets' India Lecture Series welcomed Indra Nooyi, member of Amazon's Board of Directors and former CEO of PepsiCo, for a discussion about her management philosophy and insights on the future of the corporation.
+Indra Nooyi, member of Amazon's Board of Directors and former CEO of PepsiCo, discussed her management philosophy and insights on the future of the corporation.

-Viral V. Acharya, New York University C.V.Starr Professor of Economics, former Deputy Governor of Reserve Bank of India discussed his recent book.
+Viral V. Acharya, New York University C.V.Starr Professor of Economics and former Deputy Governor of Reserve Bank of India, discussed his recent book.

 Ashutosh Varshney, Sol Goldman Professor of International Studies at Brown University, spoke about the achievements and deficits of Indian democracy

-Dr. Arjun Subramaniam, the Air Vice Marshal, offered a strategic and historical perspective of India-China Relations through the lens of his book
+Dr. Arjun Subramaniam, Air Vice Marshal, offered a strategic and historical perspective of India-China Relations through the lens of his recent book

-Arvind Panagariya, former Senior Advisor to the Indian Prime Minister, presented “The Outlook for the Indian Economy”
+Dr. Arvind Panagariya, former Senior Advisor to the Indian Prime Minister, provided a modern outlook for the Indian economy

 Distinguished Speaker Series